47degrees/arrow-slides/processed-slides/arrow-meta.md

 **Synthetic Resolution**

-[TODO Not sure?]
-IDEA plugins require that accompanying compiler plugins provide special kinds of models called **synthetic descriptors**.
+IntelliJ IDEA features like autocompletion, warning messages, and so on require compiler plugins provide a special kinds of model called **synthetic descriptors**.

-**Synthetic Descriptors** are a way for IDEA plugins and compiler plugins to communicate with each other.

-In other words, the compiler plugin will send **a representation of the code the user did not write** to help IDEA provide tooling like:
-- autocompletion
-- warning messages
-- and so on
+Synthetic descriptions contain information like names, Kotlin types, and everything IDEA needs to provide in these features related to Kotlin.

 And so, when writing compiler plugins for IDEA, the creator is normally responsible for managing synthetic resolution.